 Poor thing.
 No one wants to see a dog in this kind of distress.
-At least in his predicament he can see through the glass that his owners are trying to help him.
-I cannot imagine what motivated the dog to stick his head into this jar, but probably he did it on the sly.
-Surely, his owners would have loudly discouraged his behavior.
-But there was no hiding his disobedience after the fact!
+At least in his predicament he is not thirsty as I imagine he was going for the water in the bottom of the can.
+Probably he stuck his head in there on the sly.
+Surely, his owners would have loudly discouraged his behavior had they seen it.
+But there was no hiding what he had done after the fact!

 Today’s verse concerned the Israelites who had made promises to God and were thinking about putting their own interests first before fulfilling them.
 Moses reminded them of their obligations and the Lord’s specific commands.
 They did the right thing and were rewarded with possession of the land.
 Probably, the warning Moses gave the people was added motivation!